Squarespace Classroom FAQ

 Dynamic drip-feeding, i.e. where course lessons are released based on the customer's sign-up date, is not possible.

-These templates have non-unique sidebars and are NOT recommended with my method: Avenue, Bureau, Forte, Foundry, Galapagos, Ishimoto, Julia, Montauk, Om, Skye, Tudor, Wexley, Wells.
+These templates have a global sidebar that cannot be turned off per page and are thus NOT recommended with my method: Avenue, Bureau, Forte, Foundry, Galapagos, Ishimoto, Julia, Montauk, Om, Skye, Tudor, Wexley, Wells.

 How long will it take?